The Gelug-Kagyu Tradition of Mahamudra

 The lineage of his discourse tradition continued in eastern Tibet to the next generation of great masters: the Second Jamyang-zheypa Konchog-jigmey-wangpo, the Third Panchen Lama Pelden-yeshey and Purchog Ngawang-jampa – fully qualified upholders of the teachings, the cream of the Gelug scholar/practitioners.
 I think this lineage, then, is one that has many special and important features.
 The great Fifth Dalai Lama, however, the main disciple of the First Panchen Lama, had stated that it was not necessary to add the word "Kagyu" to the name of this lineage and that it was sufficient to call it merely the "Gelug tradition of mahamudra."
 Among others, the Third Panchen Lama's disciple, Yongdzin Yeshey-gyeltsen, and his disciple, Gungtangzang, followed his advice in the titles of their commentaries on the subject.
 The Fifth Dalai Lama was not just giving this tradition this title for no reason at all.
 He must have had some important reason in mind.
 To say that it is totally within the sphere of Gelug and therefore there is no need to also say it is a Gelug-Kagyu hybrid still leaves the question unsettled of why the First Panchen Lama gave it the title he did.

 When I look at it, it seems as though this tradition has as its foundation the presentation of mahamudra according to the manner of explanation of the Kagyu masters of old.
-It then adds, on top of that, Tsongkhapa's manner of explanation of the madhyamaka texts of Nagarjuna and his spiritual sons, as found in An Ocean of Reason [Commentary on Nagarjuna's "Root Stanzas on the Middle Way"] and Totally Clarifying the Intentions [of Chandrakirti's "Supplement to (Nagarjuna's 'Root Stanzas on) the Middle Way'"], and reflected in his disciple, Gyeltsabjey's, The Heart of Excellent Explanation [Commentary on Aryadeva's "Four Hundred Stanzas"].
+It then adds, on top of that, Tsongkhapa's manner of explanation of the madhyamaka texts of Nagarjuna and his spiritual sons, as found in An Ocean of Reason [Commentary on Nagarjuna's "Root Verses on the Middle Way"] and Totally Clarifying the Intentions [of Chandrakirti's "Supplement to (Nagarjuna's 'Root Verses on) the Middle Way'"], and reflected in his disciple, Gyeltsabjey's, The Heart of Excellent Explanation [Commentary on Aryadeva's "Four Hundred Verse Treatise"].
 Tsongkhapa never left any texts, especially on the madhyamaka view, with even a single syllable that he did not fully understand.
 He took special interest in the most difficult points that the previous learned scholars had not taken interest to explain, whether because they did not know what they meant or had not fully realized them, or for whatever reason they might have had.
 Relying on the Buddha-figure Manjushri, he explained each and every word and line.

 No one else had ever done what Tsongkhapa did.
 These are not words of sectarianism, but are the fact.
 The special, unique talent of Tsongkhapa was his ability to explain every word and line of the most difficult sections of the texts in a totally clear and decisive manner.
 If we compare the collected works of Tsongkhapa with those of some of his predecessors, such as the great Sakya encyclopedist, the omniscient Bodong Choglay-namgyel, the works of the latter were certainly more extensive.
 He knew and explained each and every text there was on each and every topic.
 But except for mostly giving a general overview and collecting and abbreviating the major issues, he rarely explained the difficult points concerning each word and line by presenting all the previous interpretations, giving the logical objections to them and, through a process of reason, coming to a decisive conclusion about their meaning.
 Although Tsongkhapa's works cannot compare with Bodong Choglay-namgyel's in extensiveness and breadth, yet he treated all the difficult points that the latter glossed over.